Nivedhaasai/DevOps/Auto Deploy Model/README.md

 # Auto Deploy Model

-This is the last part of the assignment chain.
-Same house price model from my mlflow and docker labs, but now it trains and deploys by itself using github actions.
+Same house price model from
+my mlflow and docker labs, but now it trains and deploys by itself using github actions.
 Every time i push a change to this folder, it retrains the model, checks if it is good enough, and if it is, sends it straight to my